-The aim of the asset funding strategy is to prioritise funds towards the renewal and maintenance of assets.
-This asset funding strategy is cognisant of the Council's duties and responsibilities outside of asset management and not all monies can be diverted to the funding of assets.
-There are also other documented policies, such as the Acquisition and Divestment of Land Policy that already allocate the sale of lands profits to other functions and services of Council.
+The aim of the Asset Funding Strategy is to prioritise funds towards the renewal and maintenance of assets.
+This Asset Funding Strategy is cognisant of Council's duties and responsibilities outside of asset management and not all monies can be diverted to the funding of assets.
+There are also other documented policies, for example, the Financial Reserves Policy and Acquisition and Divestment of Land Policy that provide the opportunity to allocate the sale of lands profits to other functions and services of Council.